 Onboarding Wizard

 The onboarding wizard guides you through setting up a new (greenfield) project.
-It's a 10-step conversational process that helps Trinity understand your project deeply enough to generate good plans.
+It's a 10-step conversational process that helps Trinity understand your project deeply enough to generate good plans — and you can go through it together with your team (see Onboarding with your team).

 Your progress is saved automatically to the server — you can close the app and return later without losing any work.
 The active step is derived from the state you've entered, not stored separately, which means jumping back to an earlier step is always safe.